qrazil/cheatsheet/README.md

 :%s/foo/bar/g: replace ALL foo with bar in FILE :%s/foo/bar/gic: replace ALL foo with bar in FILE while asking for CONFIRMATION

+g (global): Replace all occurrences of the pattern on each line.
+If omitted, only the first occurrence on each line is replaced. c (confirm): Vim will prompt you for confirmation before each replacement.
+You'll get options like y (yes), n (no), a (all remaining), q (quit), l (last and quit). i (ignorecase): Perform a case-insensitive search for the pattern.
+I (matchcase): Perform a case-sensitive search.
+This overrides ignorecase if it's set globally.

 ```